Radio Sloan

 Radio Sloan is a musician from Olympia, Washington.

-They are best known as a guitarist for The Need, the band she formed with Rachel Carns; their other bands include Ce Be Barns Band, The Circuit Side, Fact or Fiction, Grandpa's Ghost Stories; and Courtney Love's short-lived all-female backing band The Chelsea along with Lisa Leveridge, Emilie Autumn, Dvin Kirakosian, and Samantha Maloney.
+They are best known as a guitarist for The Need, the band they formed with Rachel Carns.
+In 2022, they formed Sky Lions with longtime friend and vocalist, Outer Stace.
+Releasing their first album in 2023.
+Their other bands include CeBe Barns Band, The Circuit Side, Fact or Fiction, Grandpa's Ghost Stories; and Courtney Love's short-lived all-female backing band The Chelsea along with Lisa Leveridge, Emilie Autumn, Dvin Kirakosian, and Samantha Maloney.

 They appeared as a guest with Los Angeles band Scarling., with whom they played bass guitar.
 They are also a member of Electroclash punk artist Peaches' live band, The Herms with JD Samson and Samantha Maloney.

 Radio and singer Kathleen Hanna lived in a women's house at one time called "the Curse".

 Later, they played guitar on Le Tigre's 2004 album This Island.

-Radio Sloan is interviewed and appears with The Cebe Barns Band in the 1997 movie She's Real, Worse Than Queer, a documentary by Lucy Thane about women involved in the Queercore scene.
+Radio Sloan is interviewed and appears with The CeBe Barns Band in the 1997 movie She's Real, Worse Than Queer, a documentary by Lucy Thane about women involved in the Queercore scene.